Now is a really good time of year to ask: What can we do to make business this year better than last year?

 5. Is it too complicated?
 Over-the-top logos confuse and frustrate people.
 It’s a good idea to strip down complicated visuals.

 6. Does it have multiple colors?
 Too many colors is a sure sign that your logo has been around too long.

 7. Has your market changed?
 If your audience has shifted, it’s time for a new logo.

 8. Have your competitors updated their logos?
 If your competitors are upgrading their logos and you’re not, it immediately makes your logo outdated.

 9. Are there subliminal elements that nobody gets but you?
 Maybe you have a dog in your logo because you love your Labradoodle, but your company’s name is Allied Tree Service.
 If there’s a disconnect for everyone who’s not “in the know”—it’s time to revamp.

-10. Does it just look old (and not in the retro-hip way)?
+10. Does it just look old (and not in a retro-hip way)?

 Answered no to at least 5 of these questions?

 Then it’s time for a new or refreshed logo.
-Even if it’s for your eyes only, fill out my logo questionnaire.
-And if you’d like my insight, email it to me (firstname.lastname@example.org) and we can discuss next steps.
+If you’d like my insight, email it to me (email@example.com) and we can discuss the next steps.